-2.6.1 Collagen Preservation and Amino Acid Racemization Dating
+Collagen Preservation and Amino Acid Racemization Dating

-Amino Acid Racemization (AAR) is a dating technique that measures changes in shell structure that are dependent on the passage of time and the temperature of the burial environment.
-In order to calibrate the method, the temperature of the burial environment needs to be measured.
-For this purpose, temperature loggers were buried into a shell mound (GPS: 16°40'16.05"N, 41° 58'48.11"E, Figure 2.30).
+Amino Acid Racemization is a new dating technique that may be able to provide dates independently of radiocarbon dating, and possibly more accurate dates.
+The technique measure changes in shell structure that are dependent on the passage of time and the temperature of the burial environment.
+In order to calibrate the method. the temperature of the burial environment needs be measured.
+For this purpose, to temperature loggers were buried into a shell (GPS: 16°40'16.05"N, 41° mound 58'48.11"E, Figure 30new).
 These will record temperature every 30 minutes over a year.
 In this case the temperature will allow the preservation of collagen to be predicted.
-Collagen degrades over time, being influenced by temperature - where higher temperature results in faster degradation.
-By determining the temperature within a site it will be possible to predict collagen preservation, for example in bones, or amino-acids in shells.
+Collagen degrades over time. being influenced by temperature - where higher temperature results in faster degradation.
+By determining the temperature within a site it will be possible to predict collagen preservation, for example in bones, or aminoacids in shells.
 Radiocarbon dating measures the carbon content of shells or other materials, and is stored in the collagen.
 If the collagen has degraded, then using this technique becomes harder.
 Likewise DNA analysis relies on the preservation of DNA in collagen.
-In addition temperature measurements will help to predict the degradation (racemization) of amino-acids, which will help increase the accuracy of AAR dating.
+In addition temperature measurements will help to predict the degradation (racemization) of amino-acids, which will help increase the accuracy of amino acid racemization (AAR) dating.
 This will be an important experiment for predicting collagen survival in archaeological sites in this kind of environment.